-If your common shares are not registered in your name and are held in the name of a nominee such as a trustee, financial institution or securities broker, you are a "non-registered shareholder".
+If your common shares are not registered in your name and are held in the name of a nominee such as a trustee, financial institution or securities broker, you are a non-registered shareholder.
 If your common shares are listed in an account statement provided to you by your broker, those common shares will, in all likelihood, not be registered in your name.
 Such common shares will more likely be registered under the name of your broker or an agent of that broker.
 Without specific instructions, brokers and their agents or nominees are prohibited from voting shares for the broker's client.
+If you are a non-registered shareholder, you will receive a voting instruction form containing the relevant details concerning the business of the Meeting, including a control number that must be used to vote by proxy in advance of the Meeting or join the live webcast and phone line the day of the Meeting to attend the Meeting live, submit your questions and submit your vote while the Meeting is being held.